16 minute read time

 So how do you build a great list that gets results for your business?

 This guide will make it easy for you.
-By reading it, you’ll learn the 2-step process for capturing email addresses and get a number of tools you can use to build a massive email list that grows your business.
+By reading it, you’ll learn the two-step process for capturing email addresses and get a number of tools you can use to build a massive email list that grows your business.

 Simply put, an email list is a list of individual email addresses that you have permission to send email campaigns to.